saurabhme/discriminative-patches/README.md

 Setup
 =====

 1. Git clone this repository (if you are reading this on git-hub).
 2. Download the pre-trained models from the [project website](http://graphics.cs.cmu.edu/projects/discriminativePatches/) and un-compress the file in the root directory of the repository, i.e. as a sibling to the 'code' directory.
-Link to project website:

 3. Modify the setmeup.m file to make USR.imgDir and USR.modelDir point to the
 models directory.
 4. cd to code/features directory and run 'mex features.cc' from the matlab prompt.
 (This is assuming you have mex already setup).